CanberraGrammar/codecadets-2018/four.md

 ### 4.4.1 | Creating a Pull Request

-Now that you've committed the changes to your branch, let's get it added to the master.
+Now that you've committed the changes to your branch, let's get it added to the Master branch of the project.

 * Go back to https://github.com/AGellel/Code-Cadets-Week-4